Junaid-Nazir-828/Pharmacy-Management-System-Python-tkinter-MSSQL-DBMS/README.md

 )

 -------Server Name---------
-Make sure you assign sever name from MySQL (which is usually name of your pc/laptop) to a string self.server_name (line:252) inside function named 'connect_database'
+Make sure you assign sever name from MS SQL (which is usually name of your pc/laptop) to a string self.server_name (line:252) inside function named 'connect_database'